POL 10.00.01 – Patent and Tangible Research Policy

 9.2.2 serve as an advisory body to the Vice Chancellor for Research and Innovation on all matters relating to innovation; and

 9.3 Appeals.
-When any employee or student disputes a decision taken in application of the Patent Policy by the OTT, he or she may file a written appeal to the Vice Chancellor for Research and Innovation.
+When any employee or student disputes a decision taken in application of the Patent Policy by the ORC, he or she may file a written appeal to the Vice Chancellor for Research and Innovation.
 University INVENTORS shall be entitled to appear before the IPC and present evidence with respect to any matter specifically involving the application of this policy to them or their work.
 The IPC will review the matter and make a recommendation to the Vice Chancellor for Research and Innovation.
 The Vice Chancellor for Research and Innovation will conduct any further investigation deemed necessary and will issue the final university written decision to the employee or student and the IPC.

 9.4 Exceptions.
 Exceptions to this Policy may be approved by the Vice Chancellor for Research and Innovation if consistent with UNC policies and federal and state law.